ivanmaxlogiudice/eslint-config/README.md

 })
 ```

-Running `pnpm dlx eslint` should prompt you to install the required dependencies, otherwise, you can install them manually:
+Running `pnpx eslint` should prompt you to install the required dependencies, otherwise, you can install them manually:

 ```bash
 pnpm add -D @unocss/eslint-plugin